zacharyw/bootstrap2_form_builder/README.md

 * :label - Lets you define a custom label
 * :label_class - Lets you define a custom class for your clabel
 * :help_block - A block of text that should appear below your input
+* :help_inline - A line of text that should appear next to your input

 For example: